Set limits for concurrent scheduled searches

 - If you use primarily data model acceleration searches, you may want to allocate a larger percentage of searches to summarization searches.

-Splunk enables you to adjust limits for concurrent scheduled searches and summarization searches so that you can tailor the available concurrent searches to your organization's needs.
+Splunk lets you to adjust limits for concurrent scheduled searches and summarization searches using the Search preferences page so that you can tailor the available concurrent searches to your organization's needs.
+Note the following:

 When you configure limits, be sure to first test your settings in a test environment to ensure they are optimal for your production environment.
 For example:

 - If you set a limit of 70% of your searches to be scheduled searches, ad-hoc searches may run more slowly.

 - If you set the limits for scheduled searches too low, certain scheduled searches may be skipped.